navgurukul/newton/Seva/3-feedback.md

 ## Flow of Feedback
 Feedback process will be carried out in the following manner:

+* The Governor will have a feedback session with the GenSec and DISCO.
 * The GenSec will have a feedback session with the Council members, which will be shadowed by the Governor.
 * The Council members will have a feedback session with their respective teams.